desoares1975/auto-api/README.md

   * It will persist the data in files, simulating a database
   * Super-high test coverage
   * Can use both limit and skip for listing
+  * Perfect to abstract server on Angular studing